 Step 5: Choose from the list of KOLs according to your product, budget and more.

-In addition, KOL strategy differ when it comes to different industries.
+In addition, digital KOL strategy differ when it comes to different industries.
 For example:

 - Cosmetics companies tend to invest the most in KOL marketing.
 Many of them are working with KOLs with over 500K followers.